-Remitting seronegative symmetrical synovitis with pitting oedema (RS3PE) is a rare rheumatic disease.
+Remitting seronegative symmetrical synovitis with pitting oedema/edema (RS3PE) is an uncommon rheumatic disease.
 It is also referred to as puffy oedematous hand syndrome and distal extremity swelling with pitting oedema.

-The distinguishing feature of RS3PE is peripheral oedema.
+The distinguishing feature of RS3PE is pitting oedema unresponsive to diuretics.

 The complications of RS3PE relate to pitting oedema, and can include:

 - Cardiac complications.

 How is remitting seronegative symmetrical synovitis with pitting oedema diagnosed?

 Diagnosis of RS3PE is largely clinical.
 Diagnostic criteria have been proposed:

 - Sudden onset